We're searching for the best start-ups in Scotland

 What is Virgin StartUp 10: Scotland?

-Virgin StartUp has launched a competition to find the best startups in Scotland!
+Virgin StartUp's competition to find the best startups in Scotland!

 We're celebrating Scottish entrepreneurship by shining a light on the top 10 small businesses in the country.

-The winners will be chosen by some of Scotland's most successful entrepreneurs.
+The winners were chosen by some of Scotland's most successful entrepreneurs.

 The overall winner will get: